KnightsWhoSayNi0/Galoppen/README.md

 Teensyduino controls i/o for ir prox sensors and leds.
 Raspi receives controls via serial and display them as graphics.

+### Updates

 I'll add a circuit diagram once the basic circuit is moved off of the test breadboard and onto a prototyping breadboard.

-Thanks for checking this out!

 (EDIT)
  Made models for the game itself, will post later.
  FYI, the models were made in FreeCAD

+##### Thanks for checking this out!